czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 maintaining peace and civility among flesh-and-blood contemporaries is often a major challenge by itself.

-Big Picture: disparity in wealth is a result, not a cause.
-, like if Group A has higher incomes then group B, then its group B's fault...

-intelligentsia downplays achievements by transforming it into "privilege"
+**Big Picture**: disparity in wealth is a result, not a cause. like if Group A has higher incomes then group B, then its group B's fault... intelligentsia downplays achievements by transforming it into "privilege"

 LESSON: principles are less important then fashions

---------------RACE AND INTELLIGENCE-----------------
+## RACE AND INTELLIGENCE

 mental potential/native intelligence - IQ at birth